 - Windows controls the creation of the communication "pipes" via which the Console and Command-Line app communicate

 These are significant limitations, especially the latter point.
 Why?
 What if you wanted to create an alternate Console app for Windows?
 How would you send keyboard/mouse/pen/etc. user actions to the Command-Line app if you couldn't access the communications "pipes" connecting your new Console to the Command-Line app?

 For example, 3rd party Consoles have to launch a Command-Line app off-screen at, for example, (-32000,-32000).
 They then have to send keystrokes to the off-screen Console, and screen-scrape the off-screen Console's text contents and re-draw them on their own UI!
 I know, crazy, right?!
 It's a testament to the ingenuity and determination of the creators of these apps that they even work at all.

 Windows Console & VT

-- UTF-8: 1-byte for the first 127 code points (maintaining compatibility with ASCII), and an optional additional 1-4 bytes for other characters
+- UTF-8: 1-byte for the first 127 code points (maintaining compatibility with ASCII), and an optional additional 1-3 bytes (4 bytes total) for other characters

 - UTF-16/UCS-2: 2-bytes for each character.
-UCS-2 (used internally by Windows) supports encoding the first 65536 code points (known as the Basic Multilingual Plane - BMP).
-UTF-16 extends UCS-2 by incorporating a 4-bit encoding for 17 additional planes of characters
+UCS-2 (used internally by Windows) supports encoding the first 65536 code points (know as the Basic Multilingual Plane - BMP).
+UTF-16 extends UCS-2 by incorporating a 4-byte encoding for 17 additional planes of characters

 - UTF-32: 4-bytes per character